Monday, April 8, 2019

 The explanation is that people are prone to attribute hidden, exploitive motives to low-warmth organizations.
 Donations of appropriate goods instead of money show warmth via you attending to the distinctive needs of others.
 In the studies, donors lacking warmth were defined as those low in the communal characteristics of friendliness and trustworthiness.

 The researchers muse that charities probably prefer monetary contributions to donations of merchandise, since the money gives the charity more flexibility.
 So it could be in the interest of all parties for a business experiencing perceptions of low warmth to improve these perceptions.
 In the meantime, though, give goods.
 Still another alternative is to pay your employees to do work at the charity.
-For many situations, donations of time give impressions of warmth.
+Donations of time by the employees of a business might give impressions of the business warmth.

 Another issue is what charity to contribute to.
 It would seem you’d want to choose a recipient consistent with your store’s brand image.
 But studies at North Carolina State University and University of South Carolina make a case for including charities which don’t fit the personality of the store operations.
 The reason is that this has been found to give the consumers more of a sense of personal participation in helping the cause through their purchases.
 They feel noble, and a sense of nobility facilitates buying intentions.